 How to attract top-performing customer service reps

-Here are some tips for attracting Operators, Craftsmen, and Collaborators:
+Here are some tips for attracting Operators, Artisans, and Collaborators:

 Use the right channels.

 Sites like Monster, Indeed, CareerBuilder, and ZipRecruiter are a good bet for all three Reference Profiles because of the position’s entry-level nature.
 Employees who are just beginning their professional careers might not yet be active on LinkedIn or other professional networking websites.
 If you tend to have success with new grads, be present at on-campus job fairs in your area and don’t discount community colleges.

 Operators and Artisans are Stabilizing profiles that are thorough and analytical.
 This means they will do lots of research in determining whether a job—and a company—is a good fit for their needs.
 Be sure to write detailed job descriptions.
 Social Collaborators will care about company culture so play it up in your posting.
 And make sure your Glassdoor is up to date.

 Here are some bullet points you can copy and paste:

 - Answer customer questions via inbound phone calls and chats

 - Dispatch technicians to customers’ homes

 - Ensure that problems are solved and customer needs are met